 On the other side of the peninsula from Argostoli is Lassi, one of the island’s main beach resorts.

 Strung out along several sandy beaches – Blue Flag Platis Gialos and lively Makris Gialos (pictured above) – Lassi makes an appealing base for its combination of beach and good access to the island’s infrastructure.
-It’s just a twenty-minute walk into town and there are frequent buses too.
+It’s just a thirty(ish) minute walk into town and there are frequent buses too.

-Further south from Lassi you’ll find the rolling hills of the quieter Livatho peninsula, which feels like a wealthy suburb outpost of Argostoli with its mansions and villas.
-Svoronata is near the airport and has some holiday homes.
+Further on from Lassi you’ll find the rolling hills of the quieter Livatho peninsula, which feels like a wealthy suburb outpost of Argostoli with its mansions and villas.
+Svoronata is near the airport and has some holiday homes and good value studios.

 Airport transfer to Lassi is around €20.